microsoft/QuantumKatas/README.md

 ```

 > [!TIP]
-> Both Visual Studio 2017 and Visual Studio Code make it easy to clone repositories from within your development environment.
+> Both Visual Studio 2019 and Visual Studio Code make it easy to clone repositories from within your development environment.
-> For details, see the [Visual Studio 2017](https://docs.microsoft.com/en-us/vsts/git/tutorial/clone?view=vsts&tabs=visual-studio#clone-from-another-git-provider) and [Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository) documentation.
+> For details, see the [Visual Studio 2019](https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio#clone-from-another-git-provider) and [Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository) documentation.

 If you don't have Git installed, download the katas from https://github.com/Microsoft/QuantumKatas/archive/master.zip.

 ### Run a kata as a Q# project <a name="kata-as-project" /> ###

-Each kata is in its own directory as a self-contained Q# solution and project pair.
+Each kata is in its own directory as a self-contained Q# project, solution and Jupyter Notebook triplet.
 For instance, the BasicGates directory structure is:

 ```bash